CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/User-Management/Accounts-and-Roles.md

 ---
 NetQ accounts are assigned one of two roles: admin or user.

-Accounts with admin privileges can access a management dashboard in the UI.
+Accounts with admin privileges can perform the same actions as user accounts.
+Additionally, admins can access a management dashboard in the UI.
 From this dashboard, admins can:

 - Create, edit, and delete NetQ accounts.
 - Manage login policies, including SSO and LDAP authentication.